Andrew's Digital Garden

 Layers are a new functionality in CSS that allows more control of the cascade and specificity of selectors.
 When using them, a 'stronger' layer will beat a stronger selector in a 'weaker' layer. [[20220801045127-css-specificity]] is only relevant inside a layer.

-You can define as many layers as you want, such as a reset, base, theme, etc. This really helps you control how weak certain parts of your styling is, which is great for managing external libraries vs resets vs overrides etc.
+You can define as many layers as you want, such as a reset, base, theme, etc. This really helps you control how weak certain parts of your styling is, which is great for managing external libraries vs resets vs overrides etc. You can also make sub-layers, such as components and then components.dialog.

-As better explained in https://www.matuzo.at/blog/2023/cascade-layers-are-useless/, Cascade Layers allow you to better control the specificity through cascade layers, rather than specificity or hacks like !important.
+As explained in https://www.matuzo.at/blog/2023/cascade-layers-are-useless/, Cascade Layers allow you to better control the specificity through cascade layers, rather than specificity or hacks like !important.
 Adding a class like --error and styling that will work with our without layers, but crucially styling aria-invalid will usually not work as well.

 Authors can create layers to represent element defaults, third-party libraries, themes, components, overrides, and other styling concerns—and are able to re-order the cascade of layers in an explicit way, without altering selectors or specificity within each layer, or relying on order of appearance to resolve conflicts across layers.